cometbft/cometbft/docs/core/proposer-based-timestamps.md

 The following protocols and application features require a reliable source of time:

 * Light Clients [rely on correspondence between their known time][light-client-verification] and the block time for block verification.
-* Evidence validity is determined [either in terms of heights or in terms of time][evidence-verification].
+* Evidence expiration is determined [either in terms of heights or in terms of time][evidence-verification].
 * Unbonding of staked assets in the Cosmos Hub [occurs after a period of 21 days](https://github.com/cosmos/governance/blob/master/params-change/Staking.md#unbondingtime).
 * IBC packets can use either a [timestamp or a height to timeout packet